 These tests are given to students to determine effectiveness of core instruction and to identify gaps in curriculum.
 These tests are typically summative and given towards the end of a school year.

-PARCC (Partnership for Assessment of Readiness for College and Careers): District 52 is required by the State of Illinois to complete the PARCC Test.
-PARCC tests students in Grades 3-8 in the areas of Math and English Language Arts.
-PARCC is designed to assess our students' achievement of the New Illinois Learning Standards.
+IAR (Illinois Assessment of Readiness): District 52 is required by the State of Illinois to complete the IAR Test.
+IAR tests students in Grades 3-8 in the areas of Math and English Language Arts.
+IAR is designed to assess our students' achievement of the New Illinois Learning Standards.
 The tests are web-based.
-PARCC will not be administered in 2019.
-Instead, Illinois schools will administer the IL Assessment Readiness (IAR) Test.

 ISA (Illinois Science Assessment): District 52 is required by the State of Illinois to give this test in Grades 5 and 8.
 ISA assesses students’ knowledge of the new IL Science Standards, or NGSS.

 KIDS (Kindergarten Individual Development Survey): District 52 is required by the State of Illinois to give this test to all Kindergarten students within the first 40 days of the school year.
 Teachers observe students on multiple academic, behavioral, and social domains.
 The purpose of this test is to determine the readiness level of incoming Kindergarteners.

 Fitnessgram: District 52 is required by the State of Illinois to administer various physical fitness tests to students in Grades 3-8 in Physical Education class.
 In the spring, the district reports out the percentage of students in Grades 5 and 7 that are in the healthy zone and those at risk.